tayganr/purviewlab/modules/module10.md

    * If successful, Postman should return a JSON document in the body of the response.

-4. If successful, Postman should return a JSON document in the body of the response.
-Click on the **magnifying glass** and search for the following phrase `"name": "azure_sql_table"` to jump down to the entity definition for an Azure SQL Table.
+4. Create two custom entities.

     * Add the following at the end of the URL to complete the endpoint: `/api/atlas/v2/entity`

+    * Replace the body with the following code block

    ```json
    {